HarshZode/HarshZode/README.md

 - 👋 Hi, I’m @HarshZode
 - 🌱 I'm a student who's intrested in programming
-- ✨ Currently in Third Year of Computer Science Engineering.
+- ✨ Currently in Final Year of Computer Science Engineering.
-- 👑 I have programmed Discord Bots using python and NodeJs.
+- 👑 GCCP Campaign Facilitator 2022.

 - 📫 How to reach me -